 The law enforcement official, speaking to the AP on condition of anonymity because of the ongoing investigation, says he had no further communication with any NFL employee and can’t confirm anyone watched the video.
 The person said they were unauthorized to release the video but shared it unsolicited, because they wanted the NFL to have it before deciding on Rice’s punishment.

 (…) We have no knowledge of this,” NFL spokesman Greg Aiello said in a statement.
 “We are not aware of anyone in our office who possessed or saw the video before it was made public on Monday.
-We will look into it.”
+We will look into it.”take our poll - story continues below

 The person said he sent a DVD copy of the security camera video to an NFL office and included his contact information.
 He asked the AP not to release the name of the NFL executive, for fear that the information would identify the law enforcement official as the source.